Commerce Bank’s inclusion and diversity efforts are rooted in our core values.

-Derrick Nelson, a vice president and diversity leader at Commerce, notes that one of the goals of these efforts is to encourage everyone to champion inclusion and diversity.
-“At the end of the day, we all bring unique perspectives to opportunities, and when we leverage the different voices we have, we can create a better outcome,” he said.
+Felecia Hogan, senior vice president and director of diversity, equity and inclusion (DEI) at Commerce, notes that one of the goals of these efforts is to encourage everyone to champion inclusion and diversity.
+“At the end of the day, we all bring unique perspectives to opportunities, and when we leverage the different voices we have, we can create a better outcome,” she said.
 “Committing to a diversity of thought and diversity of experience makes us better today and in the future.”

-That level of commitment starts at the top: last year, Commerce Bank CEO John Kemper signed the CEO pledge for the CEO Action for Diversity and Inclusion.
+That level of commitment starts at the top.
+In 2020, Commerce Bank CEO John Kemper signed the CEO pledge for the CEO Action for Diversity and Inclusion.
 The pledge commits Commerce to a set of actions to welcome diverse perspectives and experiences, and to make an impact within its communities and society at large.
 The end goal of these actions is to foster an atmosphere in which Commerce’s team members are comfortable having conversations about important issues, namely diversity.

 An additional benefit of the ERGs is that they can serve as a conduit for conversations that are important to have, but at times can be difficult.
-In the coming weeks, for example, VIBE will be hosting a series of “Listen.
+For example, VIBE hosted a series of “Listen.
 Talk.
 Learn.” sessions led by the Diversity Awareness Partnership.
-These sessions will encourage team members to engage in open and honest dialogue, share stories, learn from each other and create opportunities for reflection afterwards.
+These sessions encourage team members to engage in open and honest dialogue, share stories, learn from each other and create opportunities for reflection afterwards.

-“I’m hopeful that people will listen and lean into discomfort to really hear the other side of the coin,” Nelson says.
+“I’m hopeful that people will listen and lean into discomfort to really hear the other side of the coin,” Hogan says.

 “If we want to truly change the world, we have to apply an empathetic lens and start with ourselves.
 We must ask ourselves the tough question of what we are individually doing to condemn racism, discrimination, hate, insensitive behavior and violence of any kind.
 Now is the time to show respect, be nicer, listen with empathy and seek different perspectives with positive intent."